Robust Spectral Watermark for Synthetic Tabular Data: Missing Details from Section

-To validate our point above, we provide a case study to illustrate the minimal difference between the original YJT parameters and those refitted after watermark embedding.
-Specifically, we generate multivariate Gaussian tables with row counts $N \in \{100, 1000, 10000\}$ and column counts $p \in \{10, 50, 100\}$.
+We first provide a controlled case study to quantify the impact of YJT parameter refitting.
+We generate multivariate Gaussian tables with row counts $N \in \{100, 1000, 10000\}$ and column counts $p \in \{10, 50, 100\}$.
 Two covariance structures are considered: the identity matrix and an AR(1) matrix $\Sigma_{ij} = \rho^{|i-j|}$ with $\rho = 0.4$.
 Each table is watermarked using \textsc{Tab-Drw} with $(\gamma, \delta) = (0.5, 0.5)$.
 The YJT parameters $\lambda$, mean $\mu$, and standard deviation $\sigma$ are recorded before and after watermarking and averaged across all columns.
-The results in Table~\ref{tab:yjt_params} show that \textsc{Tab-Drw} introduces negligible perturbations to these parameters across different dimensions and covariance structures.
+The results in Table~\ref{tab:yjt_params} show that \textsc{Tab-Drw} introduces negligible perturbations to these parameters across different dimensions and covariance structures.res.

 We also provide additional empirical evaluations by comparing detection performance under 1) \textbf{idealized setting:} No parameter refitting, as assumed in Section~\ref{sec:theoretial_analysis}, and 2) \textbf{practical setting:} With parameter refitting, as used in experiments.
 As shown in Table~\ref{tab:dis_shift}, the impact of distribution shifts on detection performance is negligible relative to post-processing attacks, and the embedded watermark remains highly detectable even under such shifts.
 These results demonstrate both the robustness of our approach and the validity of conducting robustness analysis in the transformed domain.